hoanganh25991/p5js-squad/readme.md

 7. `Plasma Shotgun`: Spread-fire **AoE** damage weapon
 8. `Photon Pistol`: High-precision light-based weapon

+Weapons, skills:
+- Located in middle of power-up lane
+- Auto move in straight direction on the power-up lane, toward close to the squad
+- "Mirror +1" always appear on the line, appear a lot for the squad to pick up

 ### Enemy Types
 - **Standard Units**: Regular infantry units
 - **Elite Units**: Enhanced combat capabilities